8r14z/coding-interview-prep/README.md

 - O(n^2)
 - O(n^3)
 - O(2^n)
-- O(n!) <-- this is already the worst you can find except some NP-hard problems (which the only solution is Brute-force)
+- O(n!) <-- This is commonly the worst time complexity for problems in coding interviews.

 Use...
 - Hash Table to improve search efficiency O(1) on average assuming a good hash func is used